KieranHastingsIW/gateway-microservice/README.md

 Cleaning up docker containers
 * To remove now unused docker container (this being the curl and kong bootstrap containers) we can use the command `docker containers prune -f` to remove them.

-Confirming the database is set up correctly.
+# Confirming the database is set up correctly.
 * In CMD run the command `docker exec -it db psql -U compose-postgres`.
 * This will put you inside a terminal of the db container and run the psql command line tool.
 * Run the `SELECT * FROM users_table;` query, the output should be a 5 column by 0 row table with all attributes of the user model as the headers for the columns.

-Populate the base.
+# Populate the base.
 * Run the command `docker exec -it db psql -U compose-postgres -d compose-postgres -f /tmp/init.sql`
 * This command populates the database with 1000 unique rows each representing a different user.

-TESTING in Postman
+# Testing in Postman
 * Import the JSON file named `postman-test.postman_collection.json` into Postman
 * Run the GetAllUsers request, the response should be a list of 1000 users in JSON format, with a status code of 200 OK.
 * Run the AddNewUser request, there should be no response, and a status code of 201 CREATED.